tranvietphuoc/nvim/README.md

 **For debuggers install**

-I use [vimspector](https://github.com/puremourning/vimspector) as a debugger adapter.

-You can add more `gadgets` by adding in `lua/debugger/init.lua`.
-Then run `:VimspectorInstall` to install gadgets.
+I use [dap](https://github.com/mfussenegger/nvim-dap) and [mason-dap](https://github.com/jay-babu/mason-nvim-dap.nvim) to install debuggers

 **You can config your settings in** `config/init.lua` **file.**